 COOC Quick Facts

-- The COOC represents over 90% of all olive oil production in California.
+- The COOC represents over 90% of all olive oil producers in California.

-- As of January 2018, there are over 40,000 acres planted in California for the production of extra virgin olive oil.
+- There are more than 37,000 acres planted in California for the production of extra virgin olive oil.

 - There are over 400 growers/producers of olive oil in California.

-- Over 75 olive varieties are grown in California for olive oil production, resulting in proprietary blends unique to California.
+- Over 75 olive varieties are grown in California for olive oil production, resulting in blends that are unique to California.

-- There are over 45 mills in California with more under construction and/or expansion.
+- There are over 45 olive oil mills in California and growing.

 The Board of Directors consists of 7 COOC members who serve 2-year terms.
 Each board member is voted on by the membership at large.

 Vice President: Chris Calvert, Ciarlo Fruit & Nut

 Michael Devico, Sunrise Olive Ranch